loqalabs/loqa-hub/README.md

 Loqa Hub is the core service that handles:
 - gRPC API for audio input from pucks
-- Speech-to-text processing via Whisper.cpp
+- Speech-to-text processing via OpenAI-compatible STT service
 - LLM-based intent parsing and command extraction
 - NATS integration for publishing commands to other services
 - **NEW:** Complete voice event tracking and observability